Our pick for beginner investors: Robinhood

 To learn more about the similarities and differences of these fundraising methods, read our complete breakdown on the differences between ICOs and IPOs.

-It’s difficult for individual investors with small portfolios to take part in an IPO.
-If you’re a high-net-worth investor or have an opportunity to buy shares via an IPO, understand the benefits and risks involved.
+If you have an opportunity to buy shares via an IPO, understand the benefits and risks involved.

 If you’re not able to invest in an IPO, you can wait until the stock is publicly traded and then invest by buying stocks.
 Compare platforms to find the one that’s the best fit for you.